ctphoenix/Python-Course-Material/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:2288897c84
 ## Exercise 2

 A cipher is a secret code for a language.
-For these bonus exercises, we will explore a cipher that is reported by contemporary Greek historians to have been used by Julius Caesar to send secret messages to generals during times of war.
+In this homework, we will explore a cipher that is reported by contemporary Greek historians to have been used by Julius Caesar to send secret messages to generals during times of war.

 *** =instructions
 -  `alphabet` and `letters` are shown below.
 Create a dictionary `coded_message` that map the letters of the alphabet (and the space) for keys, and numbers from `0-26` for values.
 Define these alphabetically, starting with `a` mapped to  `key=3`.